ssube/isolex-oot-example/README.md

 live in the same repository (git tree) as the app's `main` function.

 With https://github.com/ssube/isolex/pull/305, the bot is able to `require` JS modules and load services from outside of the original source.
-This allows developers to build modules without recompiling the entire bot and third-parties to release their own modules without forking the bot.
+This allows service developers to test services without recompiling the entire bot and publish service images based on the bot image (using docker's `FROM`).

 ## How do out-of-tree schemas work?